AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="for_maintainers"></a>
 ## Information for filters maintainers

-If you maintain a third-party filter that is known to Adguard, you might be interested in the information presented in this section.
+If you maintain a third-party filter that is known to AdGuard, you might be interested in the information presented in this section.
 Please note, that hints will be applied to registered filters only.
-The filter is considered to be registered and known by Adguard, if it is present in the [known filters index](https://filters.adtidy.org/extension/chromium/filters.json).
+The filter is considered to be registered and known by AdGuard, if it is present in the [known filters index](https://filters.adtidy.org/extension/chromium/filters.json).
 If you want your filter to be registered, please file an issue to [AdguardFilters repo](https://github.com/AdguardTeam/AdguardFilters).

 <a id="hints"></a>
 ### Hints